- Current variable interest rate of 3.75% gross* p.a./AER**

 The minimum withdrawal amount is £25 and withdrawals must be for a specific amount unless the account is to be closed.
 Accounts can be closed upon request and with no penalty.

-This Summary Box should be read in conjunction with the following leaflets before applying for a Regular Savings account:
+This Summary Box should be read in conjunction with the following brochures and leaflets before applying for a Regular Savings account:

 • Saving with Ecology – General terms and conditions